mateusfmfm/mateusfmfm/README.md

 ### Hi there 👋 I'm Mateus
 About my work: I'm a Software Engineer and Flutter specialist developer with experience in Web, Mobile and Desktop applications.
 Here you can find some cool projects and cases of study.
-I also work with web development with React, Angular, Django and Go.
+I also work with web development with React, Angular,  and Go.
 Im a enthusiast of BLoC Pattern and Clean Architecture.
 About me: Physics, Computer Science and Software engineer MBA graduated, I never stoped to study new technologies.

 <div id="badges">